peckphp/peck/README.md

 The behaviour of `peck` can be modified with the following options:

-### `--dir`
+### `--path`

-The directory to check can be overwritten with the `--dir` option.
-If the directory is one you always need checking you can place it in your `peck.json` file.
+The path to check can be overwritten with the `--path` option.
+If the path is one you always need checking you can place it in your `peck.json` file.